mibienpanjoe/Java-book-management-system/README.md

 - DatabaseInitializer
   - Creates the required tables if they don’t exist.
   - Seeds the database with sample users and books to get started quickly.

 ---

-## UI Flow
-1. Launch application.
-2. Login screen appears; user enters credentials.
-3. If authentication passes:
-   - The book management screen opens.
-   - Users can:
-     - Add: Insert a new book with title, author, and year.
-     - Update: Modify author/year for an existing title.
-     - Delete: Remove a book by title (after confirmation).
-     - View: List all books in a formatted table-like view.
-4. Dialogs provide feedback after each operation.

----